Inbound marketing lets you increase traffic to your website and generate leads in exchange for online resources.

 Because what happens if you don’t start now?

-You sales team will be swamped with unqualified leads.
+Your sales team may be swamped with unqualified leads.
 Salespeople will see their workload increase without more contracts being signed as a result.
+You won’t have any data on your marketing campaigns – what is working and what’s not.
 They’ll complain about the poor quality of the leads they’re given.
 And you will lose opportunities for sales in the funnel.

 Meanwhile, your competitors who have implemented a lead nurturing programme will be reaping the rewards of doing so.